 Example 3 shows “buttons” that have the background rectangle removed, leaving only text.
 For many years, blue text —especially when underlined—was used to identify a hyperlink.
 Most people know this link appearance from the Internet’s first two decades.

 In example 4, the colour and underline are also removed.
-You may have noticed these plain, modernist links in mobile devices such as Windows Phone and applications such as Microsoft Zune.
-With the colour stripped away, in some contexts people have trouble recognising which text is a link to click, tap, or swipe.
+You may have noticed these plain, modernist links in mobile devices such as Windows Phone and applications such as Samsung’s Email app for phones.
+With the colour stripped away from the links, in some contexts people have trouble recognising which text is a link to click, tap, or swipe.
 In Samsung’s email app, the entire lozenge—title and summary text—acts as a link.

 It is possible to strip away the background colour and text decoration and still provide cues that people can interact with this text.
 For example, in the illustration, below, the row of links extends off the right edge of the screen to suggest they can be swiped.
 Extending off the screen is easy to do, for example by enlarging the text.

 Example 5 shows two icons that have lots of realistic detail.
 This resemblance to physical objects is called skeuomorphism.
 For many years, skeuomorphism increased as improvements to computer screens allowed more colour, better display resolution, and thus more realism.
 During this time, each icon typically also had a label to help make the icon’s meaning clear.

 In example 6, the skeuomorphism and labels have disappeared, or are hidden.
-Most people first noticed the flattened, modernist icons in Google apps and in Microsoft Office 2013.
+Most people first noticed the flattened, modernist icons in Google apps and in Microsoft Office 2013 and later.
 In some contexts, people don’t recognise the icons without their labels, and either don’t know how to or don’t think to reveal the labels.